 Copyright © 2009.
 The Chief Storyteller®, LLC. and ThinkBusiness Magazine

 Imagine you are at a Saturday barbeque.
 You know only the host.
 Everyone is dressed casually.
 A person walks up to you, smiles, and says, “Hello, what do you do?”
 How would you reply?

 Your reply, commonly referred to as your elevator pitch, is one of the most important tools in your sales toolbox.
 Why?
 Because if delivered right, it will get people to say, “I need you!”

-Consumer product companies have spent billions of dollars connecting to our hearts and wallets, to move us to buy their products.
+Consumer product companies have spend billions of dollars connecting to our hearts and wallets, to move us to buy their products.
 They have learned that brevity is better.
 How long is a typical radio or television advertisement?
 15 to 30 seconds.
 How many words are in a headline of a newspaper or magazine article?
 Five to seven.

 Think of your elevator pitch as your advertisement.
 It should be less than 100 words and take fewer than 30 seconds to say.
 Here are three proven steps to help you with your elevator pitch structure.
 An elevator pitch structure to help you develop and deliver your “I need you!” business story— a business story to help you grow your revenue.